 - John C. and Judith M. Gurley Scholarship: Margaret Hitchcock

 - Rosalie Hewitt Scholarship in English Katie Simpson

 - Marjorie K. Winters Scholarship: Savanna Weitzel

-- Lynne Waldeland Scholarships: Catherine Carter and Brooklynn Gosnell
+- Lynne Waldeland Scholarship in English: Catherine Carter and Brooklynn Gosnell

 - Orville Baker Essay Awards:

 - First Place: Hailey Johnson, a tie for “‘The Past and Future Merge To Meet Us Here’: Convergence of High Art and Pop Culture in Beyoncé’s Lemonade” (ENGL 304, taught by Ryan Hibbett) and “If the Form Vanishes…” (ENGL 493, taught by Joe Bonomo)

 - Second Place: Maritza Huerta for “‘To live, love, and fully heal’ in Jonah’s Gourd Vine: Black marital relationships post-slavery” (ENGL 381, taught by Tim Ryan)